 - 80 percent of foreign travel exchange up to plan limits

 High Deductible Plan G

-Under high deductible Plan G, you must reach a deductible of $2,370 in 2021 before the plan pays your Medicare out-of-pocket.
+Under high deductible Plan G, you must reach a deductible of $2,700 in 2023 before the plan pays your Medicare out-of-pocket.

 For the 59102 zip code in Billings, Montana, here are the averages for three Medicare supplement insurance plans for a 65-year-old, nonsmoking female: